On Demand (Sky): Downloads

 Download content in on Demand is supported by progressive download, meaning it downloads in the background while the user is watching.
-Standard definition movies are typically around 1.3GBs, which takes about one minute to start playing on 2Mbit/s+ connections, but around 40mins on sub-1Mbit/s lines.
+Standard definition movies are typically around 1.3GBs, which takes about one minute to start playing on 2 Mbit/s+ connections, but around 40mins on sub-1 Mbit/s lines.
 Downloads can also be paused if the user wants to free up their broadband line for another task.
 However, Anytime+ was initially only made available to Sky customers with a Sky Broadband connection, meaning anyone on another internet service provider missed out.
 Downward said that the reasoning behind this strategy is to enable the "optimum experience" for customers and make it easier to manage technical issues.
 On 20 March 2012, Sky Anytime+ was made available across all broadband providers.

 Content requiring a download is managed in the existing Sky+ Planner tool.
 Users are able to trigger multiple downloads of content at one time, which all funnels into the Planner.
 The system handles one download at a time, with users able to shuffle their download list to prioritise different content.
 If users are watching Sky television, then the system also pops up a reminder to indicate when selected content is available to watch.
 Among notable new features on the user interface is a 'play' icon, which indicates that content is available to play immediately.
 However, any content not carrying the 'play' icon will require time to download before running entirely without buffering.

 A Wi-Fi adapter has also been made available, manufactured by Netgear, rebadged by Sky as the "Sky Wireless Connector".

 Criticisms

-Unlike BT TV, On Demand's download content will contribute towards the user's broadband data limit.
+Unlike EE TV, On Demand's download content will contribute towards the user's broadband data limit.
 Downward said, "To us any internet usage is still internet usage – however it's being delivered, if we did [differentiate between Anytime+ data and normal internet use] it could be confusing between what isn't and what is."
 Customers who sign up for on Demand and are on the Sky Broadband Everyday Lite package are warned about how much content (180 minutes) they can consume before they hit their cap and anyone with Anytime+ that does exceed the cap is reminded that the service is contributing to their data usage.

 The download service was not available in Ireland upon launch but the service was made available on 11 October 2012.